 High net-worth divorces come with their own set of challenges that require careful handling.
 Valuing complex financial portfolios is often a primary concern, as accurate assessments of investments, stocks, and other assets are critical to ensuring a fair division.

 Luxury items like real estate, art collections, and vehicles also complicate matters.
 These assets require specialized appraisals to determine true value and can carry significant emotional attachments, which add complexity to negotiations.
-At Carrie Warner Attorney at Law, we aim to resolve these issues with precision.
+At Warner Law we aim to resolve these issues with precision.

 Inherited assets present additional challenges.
 While some inheritances may be excluded from division, others can become marital property if commingled during the marriage.
 Understanding these nuances can prevent surprises and protect your financial future.